Dell Technologies (NYSE:DELL) Given New $92.00 Price Target at Raymond James

-Dell Technologies (NYSE:DELL) had its price target upped by Raymond James from $85.00 to $92.00 in a research report released on Friday, Analyst Price Targets reports.
-They currently have an outperform rating on the technology company’s stock.
+Dell Technologies (NYSE:DELL) had its price target raised by Raymond James from $85.00 to $92.00 in a report released on Thursday, Benzinga reports.
+Raymond James currently has an outperform rating on the technology company’s stock.

-A number of other brokerages have also commented on DELL.
-Zacks Investment Research lowered shares of Dell Technologies from a buy rating to a hold rating in a research note on Tuesday, January 26th.
-Wells Fargo & Company boosted their price target on shares of Dell Technologies from $75.00 to $80.00 and gave the company an overweight rating in a research note on Wednesday, November 25th.
-Credit Suisse Group boosted their price target on shares of Dell Technologies from $70.00 to $80.00 and gave the company a neutral rating in a research note on Friday.
-Bank of America boosted their price target on shares of Dell Technologies from $75.00 to $80.00 and gave the company a buy rating in a research note on Wednesday, November 25th.
-Finally, Smith Barney Citigroup boosted their price target on shares of Dell Technologies from $75.00 to $82.00 in a research note on Wednesday, November 25th.
-Eight analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-The company has a consensus rating of Buy and an average target price of $75.75.
+Other analysts have also issued research reports about the company.
+JPMorgan Chase & Co. lifted their price objective on Dell Technologies from $85.00 to $90.00 and gave the stock an overweight rating in a report on Tuesday.
+Bank of America raised their target price on Dell Technologies from $75.00 to $80.00 and gave the stock a buy rating in a research report on Wednesday, November 25th.
+Zacks Investment Research downgraded Dell Technologies from a buy rating to a hold rating in a research report on Tuesday, January 26th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their target price on Dell Technologies from $75.00 to $82.00 in a research report on Wednesday, November 25th.
+Finally, Morgan Stanley raised their target price on Dell Technologies from $95.00 to $98.00 and gave the stock an overweight rating in a research report on Thursday.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating and eleven have issued a buy rating to the stock.
+The company presently has a consensus rating of Buy and a consensus price target of $75.75.

-Dell Technologies (NYSE:DELL) last released its quarterly earnings data on Thursday, February 25th.
-The technology company reported $2.70 earnings per share for the quarter, beating the consensus estimate of $2.19 by $0.51.
-Dell Technologies had a net margin of 2.63% and a return on equity of 124.18%.
-On average, analysts anticipate that Dell Technologies will post 6.25 EPS for the current fiscal year.
+Dell Technologies (NYSE:DELL) last announced its quarterly earnings data on Thursday, February 25th.
+The technology company reported $2.70 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $2.19 by $0.51.
+Dell Technologies had a return on equity of 124.18% and a net margin of 2.63%.
+On average, research analysts forecast that Dell Technologies will post 6.25 earnings per share for the current fiscal year.

 Dell Technologies Inc designs, develops, manufactures, markets, sells, and support IT hardware, software, and services solutions worldwide.
 It operates through three segments: Infrastructure Solutions Group (ISG), Client Solutions Group (CSG), and VMware.
 The ISG segment provides traditional and next-generation storage solutions; and rack, blade, tower, and hyperscale servers.